 Under state law, Virginia homeowners who are behind on a mortgage payment typically get only one official notice before losing their home to foreclosure—a 14-day notice of sale.
-Fortunately, federal law prevents the bank from selling your home shortly after you miss a payment.
+Fortunately, in most cases, federal law prevents the bank from selling your home shortly after you miss a payment.
 Instead, the bank must wait 120 days before starting the foreclosure.
 During this time, you can pay the overdue amount or apply for loss mitigation (a foreclosure alternative), such as a loan modification.
 In this article, you’ll learn about the federal law that slows down state foreclosure, the Virginia foreclosure process, and other homeowner rights that might help you keep your home.

 (For additional information about foreclosure, read Foreclosure and Your Home: Understanding the Process, Your Rights, and Your Options.)